aqerd/CVbuilder/README.md

 ## 🔨 Powered by
 - Python
 - uv
+- Ruff
 - Flask
 - Docker
 - HTML, CSS and JavaScript
-- GroqCloud with Llama 3.3 70B Versatile
+- Google's Gemini 2.5 Flash with GenAI

 ## 🎨 Site design
 Designed by Ruslan Suleymanov in Figma.
-See this project on [Behance](https://www.behance.net/gallery/215413437/CVbuilder) or in [Figma Community](https://www.figma.com/community/file/1465009107029457211/cv-builder).
+See this project on [`Behance`](https://www.behance.net/gallery/215413437/CVbuilder) or in [`Figma Community`](https://www.figma.com/community/file/1465009107029457211/cv-builder).

 ## 🖼️ Contribute with new theme
 Want to contribute our project with new theme design?
-See this [documentation](https://github.com/aqerd/CVbuilder/blob/main/docs/THEMES.md)
+See this [`documentation`](/docs/THEMES.md)
 ![Themes](images/themes.png)

 ## 🚀 Deployment
-Site is deployed on https://cvbuilder.art on Yandex Cloud with Apache HTTP-Server
+Site is deployed on [`cvbuilder.art`](https://cvbuilder.art/) on `Yandex Cloud` with `Apache HTTP Server`.
+AI features are disabled since it's deployed in Russia

 ## 🧑‍💻 Credits
-Project made by **Ruslan Suleymanov**, **Rasul Gasanbekov** and **Vladimir Golubev** for Python course at Ural Federal University
+Project made by `Ruslan Suleymanov`, `Rasul Gasanbekov` and `Vladimir Golubev` for Python course at Ural Federal University